cargicar/Primalboot_py39/README.md

 # Primalboot_py39
 Primal simplex implementation for the conformal bootstrap.
-This is an updated version from the original one created by S.Rychkov, S. El-Showk.
+This is an updated version (Original one created by S.Rychkov, S. El-Showk.)

 In this version we have portated the whole code to Python 3.9 and activated multiprocessing features (paralellization).